 The Cooperative has entered into an Asset Purchase Agreement (APA) with Entergy Texas, Inc. for the purchase of 7.55% of the Montgomery County Power Station (MCPS).
 MCPS is a nominal 993Mw combined-cycle generating unit in Willis, Texas.
-The current estimated total cost of MCPS is \$921,000,000 with the Cooperative's share estimated at \$70,000,000.
-The facility is scheduled to be in service by mid-2021 and the Cooperative will be required to fund its ownership share of MCPS at closing.
-The Cooperative intends to apply for and obtain financing with RUS to funds its ownership in the facility.
+The total cost of MCPS is \$870,786,137 with the Cooperative's share \$65,831,432.
+The facility achieved commercial operation January 1, 2021.
+The Cooperative funded its ownership share of MCPS on June 4, 2021 and closed on the transaction.
+The Cooperative has applied for financing with RUS to fund its ownership in the facility.